-It is not acceptable to use any official or unofficial University web site for commercial activities without an approved exemption from the Information Technology Council.
+It is not acceptable to use any official or unofficial university website for commercial activities without an approved exemption from the Chief Information Officer, in consultation with the Vice President for Marketing and Communications.
 Commercial activities include, but are not limited to, commercial solicitation of business.

-Commercial activities include, but are not limited to, advertising of commercial products or selling non-University products or services through a Missouri State web server.
-This requirement is to comply with MOREnet policies and to avoid cluttering the Missouri State web site with advertisements.
+Commercial activities include, but are not limited to, advertising of commercial products or selling non-university products or services through a Missouri State web server.
+This requirement is to comply with MOREnet policies and to avoid cluttering the Missouri State website with advertisements, while protecting the university's brand, reputation and internal resources.

 Commercial activity does not include the following: